rajeshb15/alldata/docs/ws-api/appendices.md

 # Appendix C: MFA Image-Retrieving URL

-The partner must call an image-retrieving URL in the \&lt;img src\&gt; HTML tag to get the image from the AllData system.
+The partner must call an image-retrieving URL in the &lt;img src&gt; HTML tag to get the image from the AllData system.
 The base64-encoded image is transmitted to the client browser via HTTPS connection to be rendered in the partner UI application.
 The partner can also request that Fiserv enable transmitting a base64-encoded version of the image directly in the web service response.

 Details of Fiserv image-retrieving URL: